artexhibit/Fundamentals-of-algorithmization-and-programming/JS/React/Apps/registration-form/README.md

 - if the user enters a password of less than 6 characters, the input turns red and an error message appears below;
 - the send button becomes inactive.

-Implement such validation on different types of inputs.
+Implement such validation on different input types.